 Make a peanut butter and sugar-free jelly sandwich on multi-grain bread.
 Turkey or tuna fish tastes great when it's kept in a chilled carrying case.
 Sliced vegetables, fresh fruit, raw unsalted nuts, low-fat granola and protein bars all travel well.
 Hard-boiled eggs are good as long as you ditch the yolk.
 Low sodium and multi-grain pretzels or crackers can help you fight cravings when they're passing out the snacks.

 You can even pack an insulated plastic cup and spoon with some low sugar instant oatmeal packets.
 When the flight attendants come around offering hot water for tea, have them pour it over your oatmeal.
-Make it a real treat by mixing in some chocolate protein power and it tastes like a dessert.
+Make it a real treat by mixing in some chocolate protein powder and it tastes like a dessert.

 You will have to avoid bringing liquid protein shakes with you.
-Because of the restrictions on fluids you'll be forced to leave them behind at security.
-Also don't chill anything with gel packs, they aren't allowed through either.
+Because of the restrictions on fluids, you'll be forced to leave them behind at security.
+Also, don't chill anything with gel packs; they aren't allowed through either.
 Freezer bags of ice are good alternatives because you can toss them out before you go through the screening.

 Remember to drink lots of water.
 Humidity is lower on a plane than most homes, so it's easy to get dehydrated.

 Finally, bring things with you to keep yourself occupied.
 One of the reasons people eat while flying is out of boredom.
-If you're reading a book, playing a game or watching a movie you're less likely to feel tempted by the cookies they're selling.
+If you're reading a book, playing a game or watching a movie, you're less likely to feel tempted by the cookies they're selling.

 Call for a FREE Consultation (305) 296-3434

 CAUTION: Check with your doctor before